 Institutions who nominate a member of their faculty to participate in the Academic Leadership Fellows Program take an important step in developing a promising leader who will be prepared to make significant contributions to:

 Nominating deans invest both financial and personnel resources in the program.
 The dean makes a personal commitment to ensure the program is successful for the nominee by serving as, or designating, a mentor for the Fellow.
 The Dean Mentor from the home institution does NOT officially participate in the ALFP sessions or travel to the meetings.
 The role is to provide additional mentoring and application of what the Fellow has learned and apply the information to local context at the home institution.

 All AACP members are eligible to apply to the program.
 Applicants must submit a letter of intent, current CV, and a letter of recommendation from the Dean Mentor that addresses:

-- what s/he hopes to learn through the Academic Leadership Fellows Program; and
+- what the applicant plans to learn through the Academic Leadership Fellows Program

-- how the applicant would like to make a difference through leadership in academic pharmacy and higher education.
+- how the applicant would make a difference through leadership in academic pharmacy and higher education

-The registration fee for the Academic Leadership Fellows Program is $9,950, which includes program tuition, curriculum, speakers, leadership texts, some meals, a one-year subscription to the Harvard Business Review, the Challenge Discovery exercise and the Gallup Clifton Strengths exercises, and registration for the AACP INterim and Annual Meetings.
+The fee for the Academic Leadership Fellows Program is $9,950, which includes program tuition, curriculum, speakers, leadership texts, some meals, a one-year subscription to the Harvard Business Review, the Challenge Discovery exercise and the Gallup Clifton Strengths exercises, and registration for the AACP INterim and Annual Meetings.
 Travel, lodging and most meal costs are the responsibility of the Fellow and/or college or school.
-Prior to the start of the program, AACP will email the Fellow their registration invoice in May with full payment requested by the end of July.
+Prior to the start of the program, AACP will email the Fellow their registration invoice in May with full payment requested by mid-July prior to the Annual Meeting.